CanadaApollo6/Galen-COVID19/README.md

 # Galen-COVID19

-Python code and data for Galen's COVID-19 AIs plus training/testing csv files, along with original exported data files.
+Python code and data for Galen's COVID-19 AIs.
+Original data files are stored in a different location due to file size.